awasthi027/Xcode_lib_framework_issues/README.md

 5. We can achieve this running few commands

-# Create framework with release script file
+# Create framework with release script file path scripts/

 1. select universal target(JfrogSDKUni)-> Build
 2. Wait for while .xc framdwork will be created at project path